 Read-Only queries are evaluated under snapshot isolation.
 That is, read-only queries operate on a single consistent snapshot of the database which is taken right when the query begins.
 Snapshot isolation is achieved via multiversion concurrency control and guarantees that dirty reads, non-repeatable reads, and phantom reads do not occur.
 Read-Only queries may be performed on read replicas causing a small replication lag between the given query results and what the result should be.
 For Mutation Queries (i.e. write queries), Neptune locks records and ranges of records when reading data.
 This ensures consistency of data.

 Neptune uses four-position (quad) element called a Neptune Quad.
 A Neptune quad is composed of a subject, predicate, object, and a graph identifier.
-A quad is an assertion about one or more resources.
+A quad describes a relationship between two resources or describes some property about a resource.
 For example, an edge is described by a quad and so is each property of a node.
 A graph is a set of quad statements with the same graph identifier.

-Neptune maintains three indices on quads: * SPOG - Key composed of Subject + Predicate + Object + Graph * POGS - Key composed of Predicate + Object + Graph + Subject * GPSO - Key composed of Graph + Predicate + Subject + Object Amazon Neptune uses Hash Tables for its indexes.
+Neptune maintains three indices on quads: * SPOG - Key composed of Subject + Predicate + Object + Graph * POGS - Key composed of Predicate + Object + Graph + Subject * GPSO - Key composed of Graph + Predicate + Subject + Object In other words, there are three indexes whose keys are composed of the different orderings of the quad variables.
+Each of the 16 access patterns has a corresponding index.
+For example, the access pattern *????* (which means no constraints so return every quad) will use the key *SPOG*.
+On the other hand, *?P?G* (which means the predicate and graph identifier are constrained but the object and subject aren't) will use the index *GPSO*.
+Amazon Neptune uses Hash Tables for its indexes.